Plainsong and Medieval Music Society

 The Plainsong and Medieval Music Society (PMMS), also spelled as the Plainsong and Mediæval Music Society, is an English music society.
 Founded in 1888, the PMMS primarily researches, promotes and produces publications on medieval music, particularly the liturgical chant from that time to the present.
 A registered charity since 1987, it has been particularly influential in encouraging the revival of Anglican chant.
-Musicologists associated with the PMMS include H. B. Briggs, Anselm Hughes, G. H. Palmer, and George Ratcliffe Woodward, and more recently Gustave Reese, D. H. Turner, John Stevens and Christopher Page.
+Musicologists associated with the PMMS include H. B. Briggs, Anselm Hughes, G. H. Palmer, and George Ratcliffe Woodward, and more recently Gustave Reese, D. H. Turner, John Stevens, Christopher Page and Margaret Bent.

 The society is best known for its publications, which number over a hundred; most of them are either essays on, or editions of, plainchant.
 Through Cambridge University Press, it publishes the journal Plainsong and Medieval Music twice a year, previously known as the Journal of the Plainsong & Mediaeval Music Society.

 History

 The Plainsong and Medieval Music Society (PMMS) was founded in London in November 1888 to promote the study of medieval music and plainchant in general.
 This is recounted in a March 1889 issue of The Musical Times:

 An early 1896 PMMS publication gives the President as the 'Bishop of Salisbury', which would have been John Wordsworth at the time.
 The Vice-Presidents listed included several musicians and clergymen, including the Bishop of Argyll and The Isles (Alexander Chinnery-Haldane), Hickman Beckett Bacon, Frederick Bridge, Edward John Hopkins, George Martin, Henry Fleetwood Sheppard, John Stainer and Arthur Sullivan, among others.
 The honorary secretary from the founding until 1901 was H. B. Briggs.
 Among the society's many council members at the time were W. J. Birkbeck, Arthur Henry Brown, Somers Clarke, Walter Frere, John Thomas Micklethwaite, George Herbert Palmer, Athelstan Riley, Charles Francis Abdy Williams and George Ratcliffe Woodward.
 The PMMS began with a choir, which lasted a few decades.

 The society was an important step for the growing late 19th-century interest in singing Gregorian chant in the vernacular.
 It was thus influential in encouraging the development of Anglican chant.
 Since 27 August 1987, the PMMS has been a registered charity with the Charity Commission for England and Wales; its charity number is 297147.

 The musicologist Anselm Hughes was a major figure of the society; he was secretary from 1926 until 1974.
 Among the more recent academics associated with the PMMS are Gustave Reese, D. H. Turner, Frank Llewellyn Harrison, John Stevens, Christopher Page and John Harper.
-The society is currently led by a team of Officers, Executive Trustees, Advisory Trustees and Honorary Officers; chief among these are the Officers: the Chair Helen Deeming of Royal Holloway, University of London, the Secretary Thomas Schmidt of University of Huddersfield, and the Treasurer Christian Thomas Leitmeir of Magdalen College, Oxford.
+The society is currently led by a team of Officers, Executive Trustees, Advisory Trustees and Honorary Officers; chief among these are the Officers: the Chair Adam Whittaker of Royal Birmingham Conservatoire, the Secretary Henry T. Drummond of KU Leuven, and the Treasurer Christian Thomas Leitmeir of Magdalen College, Oxford.